kellyluo25/recollectives/_posts/2020-03-29-invisible-cities.md

 slug: invisible cities
 date: 2020-03-22T23:05:44.519Z
 categories:
-  - '"bright lights'
-  - big city"
+  - bright lights / big city
 ---
-**bright lights, big city:** *a love letter to cityscapes and the urban form*
+**bright lights / big city:** *a love letter to cityscapes and the urban form*

 *Invisible Cities* by Italo Calvino is a literary monument to cities. *Invisible Cities* was the last piece of literature I read in English class before graduating from high school.
 Calvino’s vivid love letter to cities in all their iterations captured the goodbye I said to my hometown city of New York as I left for a new city—Cambridge.
 My love for Calvino’s work is rooted in its sentimentality, but also originates in its effortless universality.